rgl/gitlab-source-link-proxy/README.md

 To be able to step through external source code you need to disable `Enable Just My Code` setting in the `Tools | Options | Debugger` window.

-To be able to download source code you need to configure Visual Studio to authenticate your GitLab domain requests:
+To be able to download source code you need to configure Visual Studio to authenticate your GitLab domain requests.

+For Visual Studio 15.8+, open the `Tools | Options | Debugger` window and check `Fall back to Git Credential Manager authentication for all Source Link requests`.

+For older versions of Visual Studio 15:

   1. Open the `Developer Command Prompt for VS 2017`
   2. run `notepad "%VSINSTALLDIR%\Common7\IDE\CommonExtensions\Platform\Debugger\VsDebugPresentationPackage.pkgdef"`